lextoumbourou/notes/notes/reference/papers/a-discriminative-feature-learning-approach-for-deep-face-recognition.md

 For face verification, the algorithm should decide whether a given pair of images is the same person or not.

-Four billion negative pairs between the probe and gallery datasets are produced.
-We compute the True Accept Rate (TAR) and False Accept Rate (FAR) and plot the Receiver Operating Characteristic (ROC) curves of different methods in Fig. 9.
+They create four billion negative pairs between the probe and gallery datasets.

+They compute the True Accept Rate (TAR) and False Accept Rate (FAR) and plot the Receiver Operating Characteristic (ROC) curves of different methods in Fig. 9.

 ![Fig 9.
 ROC Curves of different verification methods](/_media/center-loss-fig-9.png)

-They compare our method against many existing ones:

-* LBP
-* JointBayes
-    * (ii) our baseline deep models (model A- and model B-) and (iii) deep models submitted by other groups.
+Some of the methods they compare against include methods that require hand-crafted features, including LBP (Local Binary Pattern) and shallow models like JointBayes.

-As can be seen from Fig. 8 and Fig. 9, the hand-craft featured and shallow model perform poorly.

-Their accuracies drop sharply with the increasing number of distractors.
+From Fig. 8 and Fig. 9, we can see that these modes perform poorly: their accuracies drop as the number of distractors increases.

-As expected, methods based on deep learning do better than traditional.

-Model C performs the best out of A and B, and outperforms the other published methods.
+Model C performs the best out of A and B and outperforms the other published methods.

+To be practical, face recognition models should achieve high performance with millions of distractors.

+Table 3 reports the rank-1 identification rate with at least 1 million distractors.

 ![Table 3](/_media/center-loss-table-3.png)

+Table 4 reports the True Accept Rate with a False Accept Rate of $10^{−6}$.

 ![Table 4](/_media/center-loss-table-4.png)

-To meet the practical demand, face recognition models should achieve high performance against millions of distractors.

-In this case, only Rank-1 identification rate with at least 1M distractors and verification rate at low false accept rate (e.g., 10−6) are very meaningful [23].
-We report the experimental results of different methods in Tables 3 and 4.

 They make these observations from the results:

 * Model C is much better than Model A and Model B for face identification and verification tasks, confirming Center Loss with Softmax works best.
-* Second, under the evaluation protocol of small training set, the proposed Model C- achieves the best results in both face identification and verification tasks, outperforming 2nd place by 5.97 % on face identification and 10.15 % on face verification, respectively.
+* Second, under the evaluation protocol of a small training set, the proposed Model C- achieves the best results in both face identification and verification tasks, outperforming 2nd place by 5.97% on face identification and 10.15% on face verification, respectively.
 * Model C does better than some models trained with a large training set (e.g., Beijing Facecall Co.).
-*The models from Google and NTechLAB achieve the best performance thanks to the large training set (500M vs 0.49M).
+* The models from Google and NTechLAB achieve the best performance thanks to the large training set (500M vs. 0.49M).

 ## 5 Conclusions